day8/re-frame/docs/subscriptions.md

 The nodes of the graph are pure functions.
 When data flows along an input arc and into a node, it becomes "an argument" (an input) to that node's pure function.
 That function will be "called" with the input arguments from input arcs, and it will calculate a return value, more data, which then flows along that node's output arcs to child nodes, where the process repeats.
-Ultimiately, data is delivered into `View Functions` via a call to `subscribe`.
+Ultimately, data is delivered into `View Functions` via a call to `subscribe`.

 It is derived data all the way through the graph.
 Even the hiccup produced by leaf nodes is